 Plastic encapsulation

-Home > ALTER Blog > Assembly Processes > Plastic encapsulation
+Home > Blog > Assembly Processes > Plastic encapsulation

 Plastic Encapsulation is a process where the semiconductor chip is assembled in a package which is directly over-moulded with an epoxy mould compound rather than being in an air cavity.